SMASHING MIRRORS THEATRE

 Company Director

-Elizabeth is a graduate of Hull University (BA Creative Writing and English) and the University of Leeds (MA Writing for Performance and Publication).
-She is currently a PhD student in poetry at the University of Hull.
+Elizabeth is a graduate of Hull University (BA Creative Writing and English) and the University of Leeds (MA Writing for Performance and Publication) and a PhD applicant at the University of Hull.

-She is passionate about work in the community and dementia-awareness, and was a trustee of the charity Dementia Friendly East Riding.
+She is passionate about work in the community and dementia-awareness, and was a trustee of the charity Dementia Friendly East Riding for a number of years.

 'a haunting and emotive piece of theatre with powerful relevance to today'